Restless Leg Syndrome Vitamins: What Helps?

 We Can Help

 If you struggle to rest at night because of the creepy crawlies in your legs, there is hope.
 Trying to eat healthily and exercise are good starting points, but if your restless leg syndrome remains a problem, make an appointment with our sleep study clinic.
+Improving sleep hygiene, such as maintaining a regular sleep schedule and creating a comfortable sleep environment, can also help alleviate RLS symptoms.
 Our sleep specialists focus on conditions in the brain that make sleep irregular or impossible.
 We find the solutions you need to get a good night’s sleep again.
 Get in touch today and find out how our board-certified ENT sleep specialists can help you feel like yourself again.

 Footnotes: